deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 ![](charts/charts_3_0.png "🔼 Figure 3: The difficulty distribution of two real-world datasets and two synthetic datasets.
 The difficulty score is calculated based solely on the problem part.")

-> 🔼 The chart displays the distribution of difficulty scores for two real-world datasets (GSM8K and MATH) and two synthetic datasets generated using a question fine-tuning method.
+> 🔼 The chart displays the distribution of difficulty scores for two real-world mathematical datasets (GSM8K and MATH) and two synthetic datasets generated using a question fine-tuning method, highlighting the differences in question difficulty.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: The difficulty distribution of two real-world datasets and two synthetic datasets.
 The difficulty score is calculated based solely on the problem part.